Regan Smith (swimmer): 2019 World Championships

-At the 2019 World Championships in Gwangju, South Korea, Smith competed in one individual event, the 200 m backstroke.
+At the 2019 World Championships in Gwangju, South Korea, Smith competed in an individual event, the 200 m backstroke.
 In the heats and semifinals, she asserted herself as the favorite, recording a time of 2:06.01 in the heats and consequently breaking her own world junior record.
 In the semifinals, she surged away from the rest of the field and opened up a lead of two body lengths by the last 25 meters.
 She touched the wall with a time of 2:03.35, shattering Missy Franklin's world record of 2:04.06 that had stood since 2012.
 The next day in the final, Smith won her first World Championship title, claiming gold by a margin of more than two and a half seconds.
 She was well under her world record pace with a 100-meter split of 59.45 (a time that would have placed sixth in the 100 m backstroke final held earlier).
 Smith's pace fell off at the end, but she still managed to finish with the second-fastest 200 m backstroke ever with a time of 2:03.69.

-Despite not qualifying for an individual spot in the 100 m backstroke, Smith was chosen as the backstroke leg for the United States in the 4×100 m medley relay final.
+Despite not qualifying for an individual spot in the 100 m backstroke, Smith was chosen as the backstroke leg for the United States in the 4 × 100 m medley relay final.
 She won gold along with Lilly King, Kelsi Dahlia, and Simone Manuel, with a world-record time of 3:50.40 to break the previous mark of 3:51.55 set in 2017.
 As the lead-off leg, Smith's split time was eligible for an official world record.
 Her lead-off split of 57.57 broke Kathleen Baker's 100 m backstroke world record of 58.00.

 Smith was awarded 2019 American Swimmer of the Year and World Swimmer of the Year for her achievements in 2019 by Swimming World.
 She was also named 2019 National Age Group Swimmer of the Year (17–18 year-olds) by SwimSwam, her fourth such award of her career.
 For the year, she also received the Swammy Awards for World Junior Female Swimmer of the Year, becoming the first American swimmer to win the award, and Female Swimmer of the Year.